rtlee9/rtlee9.github.io/_posts/2016-07-14-NYC-yellow-cabs-neighborhoods.md

 ### Best / worst tippers {#tips}

-* __Definition:__ average tip percentage
+* __Definition:__ mean tip percentage
 * __Scope:__ Manhattan pickups paid by card[^4]
 * __Best tippers:__ Midtown pickups
 * __Worst tippers:__ East Harlem pickups

+One striking feature of [Figure 4](#fig4) is that tips are noticeably smaller for neighborhoods in the north of Manhattan.
 Adjusting the average Harlem tip % for [time of week](http://www.bloomberg.com/news/articles/2014-07-31/heres-how-much-you-should-be-tipping-your-cab-driver), using the same methodology as above, suggests that only 0.1 percentage points of the difference are attributable to the time-of-week distribution of rides.

 If you're a taxi driver, this doesn't necessarily mean you'll want to be cruising Midtown for passengers.
 There are a number of other factors you'd want to consider, such as total expected fare (per minute), supply density, etc. Additionally, this post doesn't assign any _reason_ for these average tips.
-East Harlem pickups may experience worse service on average, they could tip less on average due to [less disposable income](http://www.wnyc.org/story/174508-blog-census-locates-citys-wealthiest-and-poorest-neighborhoods/), or a host of other reasons.
+East Harlem pickups may experience worse service on average, they could tip less on average due to [less disposable income](http://www.wnyc.org/story/174508-blog-census-locates-citys-wealthiest-and-poorest-neighborhoods/), they could be more likely to give cash tips on card fares (cash tips would likely not be recorded), or a host of other reasons.

-##### Figure 4: Average tip by neighborhood
+#### Figure 4: Mean tip % by pickup neighborhood {#fig4}
 <iframe srcdoc=' &lt;!doctype HTML&gt;
 &lt;meta charset = &#039;utf-8&#039;&gt;
 &lt;html&gt;